 In 2011, The University of Texas at Austin embarked on an ambitious campaign to help undergraduate students succeed and graduate in four years.
-A group of faculty, staff, and students was tasked with developing and recommending strategies to increase the university’s four-year graduation rate from 51% to 70% by 2017.
+A group of faculty, staff and students was tasked with developing and recommending strategies to increase the university’s four-year graduation rate from 51% to 70% by 2017.

 By 2017, UT’s four-year graduation rate rose to 65.7%.
-Since 2017, the four-year graduation rate has continued its steady climb, reaching 69.8% in 2018 and 69.9% in 2019.
-Overall six-year graduation rates have improved as well, reaching a record-high 85.6% in 2019.
+Since 2017, the four-year graduation rate has continued its steady climb, reaching 74.5% in 2023.
+Overall six-year graduation rates have improved as well, reaching 87.6% in 2023.

 Together with colleagues across campus, Undergraduate Equity and Excellence leverages its use of predictive analytics to identify incoming students who can benefit from scholarship funds, co-enrollment opportunities, academic support programs, peer mentoring programs and more.